jamesm224/ProSynTaxDB-workflow/scripts/README.md

 5. Prepare scripts for running (ensure this file is executable):

        chmod +x main_run.sh
-6. Examine SBATCH headers in each file allocate storage to your specific allocation
+6. Examine SBATCH headers in each file to allocate storage to your specific allocation

 7. Update the main_run.sh and make sure all appropriate files are present: